Council Tax

 How do I find out which council tax band my property is in?

-In England and Wales, search the Valuation Office Agency website (gov.uk/council-tax-bands) using your postcode.
-In Scotland, use the Scottish Assessors Association website.
+Search the Valuation Office Agency website using your postcode (England and Wales) or the Scottish Assessors Association website (Scotland).
 Your council tax bill also shows your band.
-If you believe your property is in the wrong band, you can challenge it.
+If it looks wrong, you can challenge it.

 Related Terms